isaacovercast/isaacovercast.github.io/_pages/research/community-genetic-diversity.md

 first two PCs, and also indicates the environmental space occupied by the ten sampling locations of the observed decapod communities.
-The larger panel shows the environmental PC space projected across the whole landscape, clipped to the locations where corals are known to exists.
+The larger panel shows the environmental PC space projected across the whole landscape, clipped to the locations where corals are known to exist.
 Here we see that the environmental space of the Coral Triangle is quite broad and that the space occupied by the sampled communities covers a significant fraction of this environmental space.